purestorage/pso-csi/README.md

 ## PSO Helm Chart

-The **pureStorageDriver** helm chart deploys PSO CSI plugin on your Kubernetes cluster.
+The **pure-pso** helm chart deploys PSO CSI plugin on your Kubernetes cluster.

-Refer to the [pureStorageDriver README](./pureStorageDriver/README.md) for the full installation process.
+Refer to the [pure-pso README](./pure-pso/README.md) for the full installation process.

 ## PSO on the Internet